ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Add the above function to the **Race_Manager_Script** just below the `OnPlayerLeft` function.

-This function will receive the player, and the last time from the last race they finished.
+This function will receive the player and the last time from the last race they finished.

 ```lua linenums="1"
 local data = Storage.GetPlayerData(player) or {}
 ```

 The line above attempts to load the player's data from **Storage**.
-If there is no data stored, then `data` will default to an empty table, otherwise it will be `nil`.
+If there is no data stored, then `data` will default to an empty table, otherwise, it will be `nil`.

 ```lua linenums="1"
 if((data.bestTime == nil or data.bestTime == 0) or lastTime < data.bestTime) then
 ```

 The line above checks if `bestTime` is `nil` or if the `bestTime` is equal to `0`.
-This is done because if this is the player's first race, then `bestTime` will be `nil`, so you have nothing to compare it too against the `lastTime` provided to the function as the second parameter.
+This is done because if this is the player's first race, then `bestTime` will be `nil`, so you have nothing to compare it to against the `lastTime` provided to the function as the second parameter.

 ```lua linenums="1"
 lastTime < data.bestTime
 ```

-The second part of the if condition checks if the `lastTime` for the race the player just finished is lower that the time stored in `bestTime`.
+The second part of the if condition checks if the `lastTime` for the race the player just finished is lower than the time stored in `bestTime`.
 Storage will only update based on 2 conditions:

 1. No best time set for the player.
 2. The last race time is lower than the stored time for the player.